Ignite-Laboratories/Enigmaneering/old/enigma0/E0S0 - Inception.md

 ~400 milliseconds worth of calculable moments.
 While that will never go away, this is a _really simple calculation!_  Imagine just how far out of sync even a _slightly_ more complex calculation would get after a few seconds, especially if it has to figure out when 'now' is every time it runs!

+If I sound like a broken record, welcome to the loop of my life =)

+Don't worry, we'll break free from that soon - I promise <3